What is a Conservatorship?

 The court appointed conservator must file strict annual accountings with the probate court and those accountings must account for every last penny.
 As you can imagine, this entire process is expensive, time consuming, and for the incapacitated person it can often be humiliating.

 No. Each joint tenant is required to sign documents on all major transactions involving joint property.
 If one of the owners is mentally incapacitated and incapable of handling financial matters, everything will have to wait until the probate court takes control.
 The court, in effect, becomes a joint owner and will continue to have a voice in managing the property until the disabled owner either recovers or dies.

-No. A will becomes activated upon your death.
-Your last will and testament has no control over events during your life.
+No. A will only takes effect upon your death.
+It has no control over events during your life.

 Yes.
 One of the most important benefits of a living trust is that it is designed to protect you while you’re alive.
 A major part of every well drafted living trust is a section setting forth your instructions in the event you should become legally incapacitated.
 A living trust allows you to plan in advance for the event of illness, disability and even old age.
 The successor trustees you choose are bound by law to follow your instructions during these difficult times.
 With a living trust, there will be no need for expensive “help” from the probate court, probate lawyers or conservators.
 Call 408-520-1712 to set up a free consultation.
 You can also reach us via the website.